ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 defined method, but a method named so that you understand what it is doing.
 We can use these concepts to do more fun stuff.
 My main project has companies and customers.
 An account has many customers and companies.
-It's typical that I need to retreive all the customers per an account.
+It's typical that I need to retrieve all the customers per an account.
 This can be 10000 records.
 That takes time.
 ActiveRecord instantiation on that order is not free.
 However, I only care about customers or companies in the scope of a specific account.
 That means, I only use the account and customers/companies association.
-Rails gives you the ability to specifiy a different attribute for `:touch` on `belongs_to`.
+Rails gives you the ability to specific a different attribute for `:touch` on `belongs_to`.
 I use this to my advantage to create an 'association_name_updated_at` column.
 Then specify :touch => 'association_name_updated_at'.
 Here's how it looks in code: